 State Timit, Assistance Generated from tables traces on diesed and gasoline, usual the Transportation Tax Swap of March 2010, when it was replaced by an increased entire tax on gasoline and increased sales tax on diesel.
 This expired with SB1, the Road Repair & Accountability Act of 2017.
 The gas text is now indexed to inflation.
 Generated by the Transportation Development Act (TDA).
 Eligibility in open only to fraunt operators.
-"MTA in Mendocina County, Why be used for either Operations, subject to an eligibility formula based on certain cost efficiency standards, or for Capital ATA repically has used STA for Capital purposes, until the operations requirement was unwired for FY 2000 in 20-2015 of during the Recession.
-Sease Bill 506, effective July 1, 2016, provides more flexibility, so that "rather than making an operator ineligible for occured State Trainst admitsion program fund for operating purposes, for an active was the failure to more than effective visual fractions or program fund for operating purposes, for an active was the failure to more than effective visual fractional responsy funds for operating purposes, for an active was the failure to more than effective visual fractional responsy funds for operating purposes, for an active was the failure to more than effective visual fractional rather or the constitute of the constitute of
+"MTA in Mendocina County, May be used for either Operations, subject to an eligibility formula based on certain cost efficiency standards, or for Capital ATA repically has used STA for Capital purposes, until the operations requirement was unwired for FY 2000 in 20-2015 of during the Recession.
+Sease Bill 506, effective July 1, 2016, provides more flexibility, so that "rather than making an operator ineligible for occured State Trainst adultation programs/fund for operating purposes, for on senten case the failure to more than effective visual statistics programs/fund for operating purposes, for on senten case the failure to more than effective visual statistics.